-What kind of return can we expect from our 401(k)?
+What kind of return can we expect from a 401(k)?

 We asked Christine Benz, director of personal finance for Morningstar, a respected provider of independent investment research.

-But 6% is not unrealistic and a good figure to use in judging how well your account is doing.
+But 5% is not unrealistic, and it's a good figure to use in judging how well your account is doing.

-That's why 401(k) plans are one of the best options you have to save and build financial security right now.
+A 401(k) plan is one of the best options you have to build financial security for the long-term.

 "What you don't want to do is not contribute or let money sit in a savings account earning nothing," Benz says.

-Brightscope, a financial information company that provides analytics on investments and retirement plans, provided us with this list of mutual funds, and Morningstar provided the performance data as of Sept.
+Brightscope, a financial information company that provides analytics on investments and retirement plans, provided a list of mutual funds, and Morningstar provided the performance data as of Sept.
 9, 2016.

 Returns and Expenses